 - Crested Butte

 Colorado might be a land-locked state, but there’s no shortage of water activities.
-You can go sailing, tubing, canoeing, kayaking or standup paddle boarding.
+You can go sailing, tubing, canoeing, kayaking or stand up paddle boarding.
+Getting out on the water on your elopement day can be so serene!
+You can even roll up in a canoe for the grand entrance at their wedding!

-Colorado is the epic state for rock climbing, and for adventure seekers everywhere can find rock climbing in Boulder, Estes Park, and Colorado Springs at Garden of the Gods & Shelf Road!
+Colorado is an epic state for rock climbing, and for adventure seekers everywhere can find rock climbing in Boulder, Estes Park, and Colorado Springs at Garden of the Gods & Shelf Road!

 Some want to roll up in a canoe for their grand entrance at their wedding, while other couples are happy making canoeing a part of their day in some way or another.